-2018 marks our club's 66th anniversary!
-Formed in 1952 to foster interest in gardening, our membership has grown to over 100 happy gardeners!
-Separating from Washington State Federation of Garden Clubs in 1990 shifted our focus from flower arranging workshops and competitions to native plantings for water wise use.
-In 1998 we incorporated as a non-profit beginning our growth into the VMIGC of today.
-Past president, Pat Highet, first introduced the cricket design, updated by Steve Amos and officially adopted as our logo in 2017 with the tagline “We dig it!”
+Formed in 1952 to foster interest in gardening, our membership has grown to over 100 gardeners.
+Separating from the Washington State Federation of Garden Clubs in 1990 shifted our focus from flower arranging workshops and competitions to native plantings for water-wise use.
+In 1998 we incorporated as a non-profit.
+Pat Highet, a past president, first introduced the cricket design on the directory cover.
+It was updated by Steve Amos and officially adopted as our logo in 2017 with the tagline “We dig it!”

-To support our efforts membership fees, once 10 cents per meeting, are now a mere $20 annually.
-Membership revenue is supplemented by the Club's annual plant sale.
-Beginning as a plant exchange it is now the Island's spring gardening event!
-4,000 plants grown and donated by Club members raise thousands of dollars to support our charitable efforts.
+Annual membership fees, once 10 cents per meeting, are now $20 annually.
+Revenue also comes from the Club's annual plant sale.
+Beginning as a plant exchange it is now the Island's Spring gardening event!
+The sale of plants grown and donated by Club members typically raises over $12,000 to support our charitable efforts.

 Monthly meetings from September to June are open to the public.
 Meetings provide an opportunity to share horticulture knowledge and include presentations by guest speakers.
-Summers are filled with fun, frolic, workshops and educational events.
+Summers are filled with fun visits to member's open gardens and workshops.